Cultural Studies (journal)

 Cultural Studies is a bimonthly peer-reviewed academic journal covering research on the relation between cultural practices, everyday life, material, economic, political, geographical, and historical contexts.
 The current editor-in-chief is Ted Striphas (University of Colorado Boulder).
 Lawrence Grossberg (University of North Carolina), who has served as editor-in-chief from 1990 until 2018 is currently involved as Editor Emeritus.
 Former co-editors include Janice Radway (1991–1995) and Della Pollock (1995–2013).

-Cultural Studies was preceded by the Australian Journal of Cultural Studies, published at the Western Australian Institute of Technology.
+Cultural Studies was preceded by the Australian Journal of Cultural Studies, which began in 1983 and was first published at the Western Australian Institute of Technology, under the initial leadership of John Fiske, who served as general editor.
 The journal was established under its current name in 1987.
 Originally published by Methuen Publishing, it transferred to Routledge when the Methuen imprint was sold by then-owner International Thomson Organization to Octopus Publishing.